 Here’s how you can introduce squash to kids that have never had it before:

 - Let them help you prep it.
 Some kids love to get their hands in the gooey middle to scoop out the seeds!
-They might like to toss the honey butter mixture too!
-And put the squash on non-stick baking mats.
+They might like to toss the honey butter mixture too.
+Let them spread out the squash on the baking sheet.

 - Add a bit of sweetness.
-Our kids will try just about anything if there is a promise of a little honey.
-A small drizzle isn’t going to create a big sugar rush in your kids, and quality honey has many nutritional benefits anyway!
+Many kids will try just about anything if there is a promise of a little honey.
+A small drizzle isn’t going to create a big sugar rush in your kids, and quality honey has nutritional benefits anyway!

 More Fall Favorite Butternut Squash Recipes